bltomlin/trueOrFalse/README.md

 # WARNING

-## The game will not work on any machine, unless authorized and configured for JetBrains Academy.
-## The game was developed on an internal network using an interal API.
+## The game will not work on any machine, unless authorized and configured for JetBrains Academy. \br The game was developed on an internal network using an interal API.

 # 1. Installation
 ```